swiss-territorial-data-lab/proj-streetview/README.md

 The impact of this post-processing on the metrics is negligible.

 ### Geo-localization

-1. Run inference on Area of Interest (AoI).
-Save detections in COCO-format.

-2. Inspect camera model and image type.
+1. Inspect camera model and image type.
 Calibrate the camera trajectory if necessary.
 For constant offsets of camera postion or orientation, you can fix them when defining projection function.

-3. Run the main workflows:
+2. Run the main workflows:
    - [`geo_localization_cubemap_pano.ipynb`](./scripts/geo_localization/geo_localization_cubemap_pano.ipynb) for cubemap-based panoramas.
    - [`geo_localization_spherical_pano.ipynb`](./scripts/geo_localization/geo_localization_spherical_pano.ipynb) for spherical/equirectangular panoramas.
    - Detailed instruction on input, output and parameters to finetune can be found in notebook markdown cell.

-4. Final geo-localized detections are saved in geopackage file.
+3. Final geo-localized detections are saved in geopackage file.
 Qualitative evaluation can be conducted with ortho-intensity if no ground truth available.

 ### Comparison with the pipe cadaster